How to Safely Detox from Marijuana

 Step Six: Recognize the Dangers of Marijuana Withdrawal

 The depressive symptoms can be mild, but if a person has been abusing marijuana for a long time and suddenly quits, it is more likely that they will have severe depressive symptoms.
-Some individuals even experience thoughts of suicide or self-harm.
-You must be able to recognize the harmful symptoms caused by marijuana withdrawal if they begin to occur, and it is also very important to make sure that a friend or family member you trust is with you during your withdrawal who also has this knowledge.
+Some individuals may even experience thoughts of suicide or self-harm.

 Step Seven: Seek Counseling

-Whether you decide to speak to a therapist in individualized drug counseling or attend Marijuana Anonymous or another type of mutual-help group, it is important to seek out some sort of counseling.
-Through this type of treatment, it will become easier for you to recover from marijuana withdrawal and addiction, fight cravings, avoid triggers, and become stronger every day.
-As stated by the NIDA, behavioral treatments have shown promise in helping marijuana-dependent individuals stop abusing the drug and work toward sobriety.
+Whether you decide to speak to a therapist in individualized drug counseling, attend Marijuana Anonymous or another type of mutual-help group, it is important to seek out some sort of support.
+These supports can make it easier for you to recover from marijuana withdrawal and addiction, fight cravings, avoid triggers and get stronger and healthier every day.

 Do You Need Help Detoxing from Marijuana?